porkkasanna/porkkasanna.github.io/cmdline_course.md

 creates 10 empty files (file-{1..10}.
 Then when you do a command `make clear`, it echos "Cleaning up..." and removes all the files that are in the directory.

+Week 6 felt a bit easier and more understandable that week 5.
+Installing was pretty straight forward, and makefiles took a little bit of time to completely understand, but it wasn't too difficult.

 ***

 ## Week	7: Version Control